mohammad2xs/arabic-translation-editor/README.md

 The translation pipeline still supports the historical `web-to-mcp` bridge (`npm run orchestrate:mcp`), but Cursor/CodeX now defaults to the lean local MCP profile defined in `mcp.json`.
 The focused server list keeps everyday work comfortably below Cursor's ~80-tool ceiling while preserving repo, filesystem, HTTP, browser, translation, and Qur'an reference coverage.

+> **MCP Config**
+> Project tooling reads **./mcp.json** as the single source for servers.
+After editing the file, reload in Cursor via `Cursor → Settings → MCP`, then toggle any server to refresh the connection list.

 ## MCP Setup

 1. Copy `.env.example` to `.env` and set secrets (at minimum `GITHUB_TOKEN=`).
 Add `export GITHUB_TOKEN=...` to your shell profile (for example `~/.zshrc`) so Cursor inherits the token.
 Optional entries (`FIRECRAWL_API_KEY`, `LIBRETRANSLATE_URL`, etc.) only need values when you enable those services.